helloSystem/docs/developer/filer-context-menus.md

 A menu is defined by:

 * its displayable part: label, tooltip, icon
-* conditions which are to be met in order the menu, and recursively all of its subitems, be actuelly displayed in the Filer context menu
+* conditions which are to be met in order the menu, and recursively all of its subitems, be actually displayed in the Filer context menu
 * the ordered list of the items in the menu.

 #### Conditions